SchusterLab/quantum-optimal-control/README.md

 #Mandatory Arguments:
 **H0:** Drift Hamiltonian (n by n)
 **Hops:** A list of Control Hamiltonians  (k hamiltonians, each is n by n)
-**Hnames:** A list of Control Hamiltonian names, same shape as Hops
+**Hnames:** A list of Control Hamiltonian names, with k string elements
 **U:** Target Unitary (n by n)
 **U0:** Initial Unitary (n by n)
 **total_time:** Total Time (float)